michaelsimonelli/qoinbase-q/README.md

 Communication to the API is established via an embedded python module, which utilizes an HTTP request library to simplifying the handling of responses from the API.
 The module is abstracted and mapped directly into a callable kdb context - allowing for native API interaction.

-**PublicClient**
+PublicClient
-Essentially a market data API, the public client is an unauthenticated set of endpoints for retrieving market data.
+: Essentially a market data API, the public client is an unauthenticated set of endpoints for retrieving market data.

-Instantiate a public client
 ```q
 // production
 q) pc:.cbpro.PublicClient[]